-- Establish a good working relationship with your patient navigator or contact person.
+- Establish a good working relationship with your patient navigator.

-- Trust your doctors and Care Team, and remember that they are rooting for your success.
+- Trust your doctors and Care Team; that they are rooting for your success.

 - Be sure to read emails and texts thoroughly, listen to any phone messages, and review all protocols and procedures provided by your fertility clinic.